 Industries That Hire Proofreaders

-The reason I want to discuss these is to segregate them based on earning potential they have.
+The reason I want to discuss these is to segregate them based on the earning potential they have.
 Some industries are more well paid than others.

 Please keep this in mind if you’re planning on approaching companies you’d like to work with directly.